instrumenta/kubeval/docs/index.md

       --openshift                   Use OpenShift schemas instead of upstream Kubernetes -o, --output string               The format of the output of this script.
 Options are: [stdout json] --schema-location string      Base URL used to download schemas.
 Can also be specified with the environment variable KUBEVAL_SCHEMA_LOCATION
+      --crd-schema-location string  Base URL used to download CRD schemas.
       --skip-kinds strings          Comma-separated list of case-sensitive kinds to skip when validating against schemas --strict                      Disallow additional properties not in schema --version                     version for kubeval